charlottegray17/100-days-of-code/log.md

 **Today's Progress**: Started CSS Grid, and started customizing hamburger nav

 **Thoughts:** Was able to merge some fo the knowledge of the previous nav with this one which is cool.
-Very happy about these puesdo selectors, and variable - very helpful for styling.
+Very happy about these puesdo selectors, and variables - very helpful for styling.
 Will be good to gain more of this knowledge.

 ### Day 12: Saturday July 11, 2020